-For the past three years, we’ve shared the best fun and free summer activities for kids in the Park Slope area.
+For the past three years, we’ve shared our best fun and free activities for kids in Brooklyn area.
 Our Brooklyn orthodontist clients always love our annual round-up, so we’ve brought it back for another year — and with two bonus additions, it’s better than ever!
 Trust us: with this list in hand, you’ll never again have to ask what to do with kids in NYC.

 Without further ado, here’s our ultimate list of fun, free family activities in Brooklyn and beyond.
 If you end up checking any of them out, let us know at your next visit with Dr. Ankush Khanna!

 - Learn to Garden at the Brooklyn Botanic Garden

 Let your kids discover their green thumb in the Discovery Garden at the Brooklyn Botanic Garden.
 Here, they’ll learn all about different species of flowers and plants, explore habitats and wildlife, and get a hands-on look at how gardens grow.
 Then wander over to the Children’s Garden where a garden instructor will teach your kids how to plant, tend and harvest their own flowers and crops.
 The Brooklyn Botanic Garden is an immersive, educational activity for kids this summer.

 - Picnic and Play at Prospect Park